marconimarques/Facility-Location-Agent-Orchestration/README.md

 ## Development Note

-This application was **developed entirely using Claude Code** following guidance documents in the `docs/` directory.
+This application was **developed entirely using Claude Code** following guidance documents.
 The prototype author is not a professional software developer.
 The prototype is fully functional for its intended purpose; scalability and technical debt concerns are acknowledged.

 ---